Disciples Ecumenical Consultative Council

-The Disciples Ecumenical Consultative Council (DECC) a.k.a.
-Disciples of Christ World Communion is a Reformed Restorationist Christian denomination.
+The Disciples Ecumenical Consultative Council (DECC), also named the Disciples of Christ World Communion, is a worldwide council of member churches associated with the Disciples of Christ, including United and Uniting Churches which Disciples churches have joined.
 It is an associate member of the World Communion of Reformed Churches.
 The headquarters is in Indianapolis.

 History

 The Council has its origins in a meeting organized by the Christian Church (Disciples of Christ) in Nairobi during the World Council of Churches conference in 1975.
 The Council was officially founded in 1979 in Kingston, Jamaica by 12 denominations.
 According to a denomination census released in 2020, it claimed 19 member denominations and 4.5 million members.

+Member list

+In 2024, the DECC had 18 members:

 Beliefs

 The Council is an associate member of the World Communion of Reformed Churches.